-A good work order software program simplifies these objectives while providing managers with more time to enhance program effectiveness.
-Are you considering streamlining operations with the help of work order software?
+A good work order software program simplifies these objectives while providing managers with more time to streamline work order processes.
+Are you considering mobile device compatibility across Android and iOS with work order software?
 Conduct a quick Internet search, and you will find dozens of options to choose from.
-However, most work order applications won’t be the right fit for your company or maintenance department.
+However, most maintenance management software won’t be the right fit for your company or maintenance department.

 In this quick guide, we’ll run through everything you need to know before making an informed purchase decision.

 1. What is work order software?

 Also referred to as a Computerized Maintenance Management System (CMMS), work order software is designed to manage maintenance-related data.
-This data can be used to increase department efficiency, manage work orders, reduce equipment downtime, and decrease costs.
+These metrics can be used to increase department efficiency, manage work orders, reduce equipment downtime, and decrease costs.

 Essentially, work order management systems are about strategy.
 According to a McKinsey & Company survey, the strength of an organization’s maintenance strategy is the most reliable indicator of high performance.
 Efficient maintenance processes enable successful organizational planning and continuous improvement of KPIs.

-The primary function of work order management software is to automate the assignment of recurring preventive maintenance (PM) work orders.
+The primary function of work order management software is the automation of recurring preventive maintenance (PM) work orders.
 Not only do these reminders provide maintenance technicians with helpful instructions, but they also encourage greater organizational transparency.
 Operational managers can quickly check CMMS software platforms to determine who completed what task and when.

 Additionally, CMMS data can be relied upon to submit requests and for regulatory compliance verification.
 With that said, today’s work order apps boast a wide range of capabilities beyond simple work order management.

 2. What does work order software include?

 - Inventory control